Roasted jalapenos made in the convenience of your oven in just minutes. Perfect for adding to recipes and creating a depth of flavors.

 I'm still not sure how much of this actually works, or the science behind it, but it is something that I practice when I roast my own peppers, which admittedly isn't often as the kids are picky and not fans haha.

 Roasting them in the oven is easy.
-I recommend slicing them in half before begining.
+I recommend slicing them in half before beginning.
 Remove seeds and rinse again to remove debris and seeds.
 Then brush with olive oil and broil until blistered.
-Place in a close airtight continer a few minutes to steam and then remove skin and use as needed.
+Place in a close airtight container a few minutes to steam and then remove skin and use as needed.

 Yes, you can.
 When you thaw the roasted peppers, the texture will become softer so it's best to only do this if you plan on baking them into something where the texture change will be less noticeable.

 Check out how to roast jalapenos with these simple step-by-step instructions: